Foreign relations of Hungary: Hungary and Turkic States

 A number of Hungarian anthropologists and linguists have long had an interest in the Turkic peoples, fueled by the eastern origin of the Hungarians' ancestors.
 The Hungarian ethnomusicologist Bence Szabolcsi explained this motivation as follows: "Hungarians are the outermost branch leaning this way from age-old tree of the great Asian musical culture rooted in the souls of a variety of peoples living from China through Central Asia to the Black Sea".

-Since the political transformation in 1990, Hungary has prioritized its diplomatic engagements with the Turkic world. in 2018, Hungary became an observer within the Organisation of Turkic States, underscoring a deepened engagement in regional cooperation.
+Since the political transformation in 1990, Hungary has prioritized its diplomatic engagements with the Turkic world.
+In 2018, Hungary became an observer within the Organisation of Turkic States, underscoring a deepened engagement in regional cooperation.
+Today, Türkiye and Azerbaijan constitute two of Hungary’s key strategic partners.

 Diplomatic relations

 List of countries which Hungary maintains diplomatic relations with: